krgross/st512-course-notes/docs/05-FactorialExperiments.md

 Simple effect of drug, time=PM       -8.7220000      3.08189585      -2.83      0.0121
 ```

 Here is a partial interpretation of these contrasts.
-Sheep bled in the afternoon have more plasma phospholipid than sheep bled in the morning, regardless of whether the sheep were given the drug.
+Sheep with blood drawn in the afternoon have more plasma phospholipid than sheep with blood drawn in the morning, regardless of whether the sheep were given the drug.
 However, the magnitude of the effect of timing is smaller on sheep given the drug (estimated effect = 8.5 units, s.e. = 3.1) than it is on sheep not given the drug (estimated effect = 23.3 units, s.e.=3.1).
-For sheep bled in the afternoon, the drug decreases plasma phospholipid relative to the control (estimated effect = 8.7 units less with the drug, s.e. = 3.1).
-For sheep bled in the morning, there is only weak evidence that the drug has an effect on plasma phospholipid (estimated effect = 6.1 units more with the drug, s.e. = 3.1, $p=0.066$).
+For sheep with blood drawn in the afternoon, the drug decreases plasma phospholipid relative to the control (estimated effect = 8.7 units less with the drug, s.e. = 3.1).
+For sheep with blood drawn in the morning, there is only weak evidence that the drug has an effect on plasma phospholipid (estimated effect = 6.1 units more with the drug, s.e. = 3.1, $p=0.066$).

 <!-- ## The 2 $\times$ 2 factorial design with unbalanced data -->